Locations:

 Advertisement

 Follow your healthcare provider’s recommendations regarding follow-ups and medications.
-In many instances, your healthcare provider will schedule another nasal endoscopy in the future to monitor your progress.
+They may schedule you for another nasal endoscopy later on to check your progress.

-• Adverse reaction to the anesthetic or decongestant.
+• Allergic reactions to the anesthesia or decongestant

 Specific risks depend on several factors, including your age and other existing health conditions.
 Be sure to ask your healthcare provider about potential complications during your consultation.